Nebraska's Cade Povich, Max Anderson earn Big Ten honors

-A shortened two-game weekend was still enough for two Nebraska baseball players to earn weekly Big Ten awards.
+A shortened two-game weekend was still enough for two Huskers to earn weekly Big Ten awards.

-Povich secured his second such honor of the year following his latest dominant start.
+Povich secured his second weekly honor of the season after his latest dominant start.
 The Bellevue West grad retired the first 11 batters he faced while spinning seven shutout innings.
 He allowed three total baserunners and picked off two of them.

 Anderson’s honor was his first from the Big Ten, though he’s been in contention for multiple others this spring.
 Against Northwestern, the Millard West product went 7 for 10 with two doubles, including a 4-for-5 showing Saturday.
 The infielder leads the league with 51 hits and is pacing Nebraska with a .340 average.

-The Huskers previously had two Big Ten awards this year when Povich was pitcher of the week on March 30 and Cam Chick was player of the week on March 24.
+The Huskers previously had two Big Ten awards this year when Povich was pitcher of the week March 30 and Cam Chick was player of the week March 24.

-Nebraska returns to action Friday at 7 p.m. at second-place Indiana to open a four-game pod series that features a pair against both Ohio State and the Hoosiers.
-Three of NU's four games this weekend with be on Big Ten Network, including both against Indiana and Sunday's game at noon against Ohio State.
+Nebraska returns to action at 7 p.m.
+Friday at second-place Indiana to open a four-game pod series that features a pair against both Ohio State and the Hoosiers.
+Three of NU’s four games this weekend with be on BTN, including both against Indiana and Sunday’s game at noon against Ohio State.

 402-444-1201,